--Owen Graduate Student Association

--Council of Graduate Students

--June 6, 1986
+-Owen Graduate Student Association -Associated Students of Michigan State University -Council of Graduate Students -Vice President for Student Affairs and Services -June 6, 1986

 University Apartments Community Bill of Rights and Responsibilities

 These rights and responsibilities are established to govern the conduct of all residents and visitors in University Apartments.
 The student/resident may be held responsible for the actions of his or her spouse, children or visitors, through the Michigan State University judicial system.
 The community, through its representative body, the Residents Council for University Apartments (RCUA), establishes this document.